AdrianWanda/UCUdesktoptutorial/README.md

-# UCUdesktoptutorial
+# CSClass2021
- Class projects for fundermentals
+ Class website project

+This is a sample website for a class of IT and computer science